Spiral Antidepressant Withdrawal Field Guide

 The Phoenix

-Rising from the ashes of withdrawal to a renewed self
+Rising from the ashes of withdrawal to your renewed self

 2